Cinq-Mars (opera)

-Cinq-Mars, subtitled Une conjuration sous Louis XIII, is an opera in four acts by Charles Gounod to a libretto by Paul Poirson and Louis Gallet loosely adapted from Alfred de Vigny's historical novel.
+Cinq-Mars, subtitled Une conjuration sous Louis XIII, is an opera in four acts by Charles Gounod to a libretto by Paul Poirson and Louis Gallet loosely adapted from Alfred de Vigny's historical novel Cinq-Mars.

 Performance history

 Cinq-Mars was initially performed at the Opéra-Comique on 5 April 1877.
 The work's reception was lukewarm: "If [it] adds nothing to the glory of Gounod, neither does it diminish it."
 The opera ran for 56 performances.
 Some critics seized on the straddling of the genres of grand opéra and opéra comique; a second edition (Léon Grus, n.d.) contains recitatives for the very few spoken scenes as well as an act 3 cantabile for de Thou, written for the La Scala production.

 It was revived by Leipzig Opera in May 2017, conducted by David Reiland, in a production by Anthony Pilavachi, with Mathias Vidal in the title role.

 Roles

 Synopsis

 The plot faithfully follows the external events of the failed revolt of the French nobility against Richelieu's consolidation of power (Count de Soissons's conspiracy), but adds a secret love affair between the Marquis of Cinq-Mars and princess Marie de Gonzague.
 Whereas de Vigny's character yearned to become her social equal, the opera's hero enters politics only on learning of a planned marriage between Marie and the king of Poland.
 After the conspiracy is discovered, she is given a chance to save him by agreeing to the match, but her sacrifice is in vain: before their escape plans can be put into effect, the hour of execution is suddenly moved forward.